 There is a single round of admissions each year.
 Unfortunately, we are unable to consider applications at other times of the year.

-You will be asked to upload a letter of application, a current Curriculum Vitae and the names, and email addresses of three academic referees (one of whom should have been a project supervisor).
+You should include a letter of application, a current Curriculum Vitae and the names and email addresses of three academic referees (one of whom should have been a project supervisor).

 What funding does the Programme provide?

 A generous stipend, research costs and tuition fees at the home/EU rate.

 Interviews will be held in Cambridge on 24 January 2017.

 IF YOU DO NOT HEAR FROM US WITHIN 2 WEEKS FROM THE CLOSING DATE, PLEASE ASSUME YOU HAVE NOT BEEN SHORTLISTED FOR THE INTERVIEW

 Please contact Amanda Goldsmith, Programme Administrator, at email@example.com